 The Programme was further made possible through the generous contribution of its funding partners.
 The first partner of the Programme was Gro Harlem Brundtland, former Norwegian Prime Minister and UN Special Envoy on Climate Change.
-Other individuals and organizations have supported the programme over the years, including Aster Finance, Cheng Fa Qing, Jean-Pascal van Ypersele (Former IPCC Vice-Chair), Hoesung Lee (IPCC Chair, and former IPCC Vice-Chair), The Prince Albert II of Monaco Foundation and The Cuomo Foundation.
+Other individuals and organizations have supported the programme over the years, including Aster Finance, Cheng Fa Qing, Jean-Pascal van Ypersele (Former IPCC Vice-Chair), Hoesung Lee (IPCC Chair, and former IPCC Vice-Chair), The AXA Research Fund, Dickinson College, The Prince Albert II of Monaco Foundation and The Cuomo Foundation.

-Twelve students from developing countries and countries with economies in transition were awarded IPCC scholarship awards in the fifth round of awards for 2019-2021.
-Since the first awards in 2011 a total of 55 students have been supported.
+Thirty-three students students from developing countries and countries with economies in transition were awarded IPCC scholarships in the sixth round (2021-2023).
+Since the first awards in 2011 a total of 88 students have been supported.